-Research in the SMART Lab is focused on the discovery and application of robotic technology to the point where it can be more widely applied everywhere and for everyone.
-This includes in developing countries, rural areas, dangerous situations, and for the elderly and people with disabilities.
+The goal of the SMART Lab's research is to enable multiple robots to collaborate with each other in a distributed way and to flexibly interact with any humans, in any situation, anywhere.
 To do so, we combine the practical and theoretical for maximal impact, and the scope of our research includes robotic fundamentals to robot development, as well as system design and integration of robotics technology and algorithms.
-Our research interests are in the area of assistive technology and robotics, field and service robotics, sensor networks, and human-robot interaction.
+Our current research topics include multi-robot systems, human-robot interaction, and robot design & control, with focus on applications in field robotics and assistive technology and robotics.
 Please visit the links on the left of this page and the publication section for information regarding specific projects ongoing in the SMART Lab.

 The SMART Lab operates its own YouTube Channel where you can watch lab's past and current project demo videos and its introductory video, etc. Also, the lab operates its own GitHub repositories where you can check out and download lab's past and current project programming codes.
 To visit our YouTube Channel and GitHub repositories, click the logos below!

 Current Funded Research Projects in the SMART Lab are:

 Developing Crancobots to Support Automated